Filmography about Wong Fei-hung

 This is a list of films featuring the Chinese martial arts master and folk hero of Cantonese ethnicity, Wong Fei-hung.
 There are 123 in total.
-Where possible alternative titles have been included, particularly the official English language titles or literal translations.
+Where possible, alternative titles have been included, particularly the official English language titles or literal translations.

+The most famous depictions of Wong Fei-hung in cinema include Jackie Chan in Drunken Master (1978) and Drunken Master II (1994), Jet Li in Once Upon a Time in China (1991) and Once Upon a Time in China II (1992), and Angie Tsang in Iron Monkey (1993).